 French court rejects call to return its Syria-based citizens

-PARIS (AP) — France's most powerful administrative court has refused the demands of Syria-based French women to be repatriated back to French soil with their families.
+PARIS (AP) — France's most powerful administrative court on Tuesday refused the demands of Syria-based French women to be repatriated back to French soil with their families.

 The court said it "rejects the demands for repatriation made by French nationals and for their children, currently in Syria."